Drugs: Definition, Usage, Types, Effects

-Addiction to drugs is a chronic condition that alters brain chemistry, leading to compulsive drug use despite harmful consequences, as studied by the National Institute for Drug Abuse (NIDA) “Understanding Drug Use and Addiction DrugFacts.”
+Certain drug types are addictive, and users can develop a chronic condition that alters brain chemistry, leading to compulsive drug use despite, as studied by the National Institute for Drug Abuse (NIDA), “Understanding Drug Use and Addiction DrugFacts.”
 Prescription medications, illicit substances, and even legal drugs cause addiction.
-Treatment from drug addiction options includes medical detox, therapy, and rehabilitation programs.
-Without intervention, drug addiction results in severe health, social, and financial consequences.

 What Are Drugs?